How To Buy A House In Japan As A Foreigner

 For this final step, it's best to be in Japan so that you can attend the signing of the sales agreement.

-Additionally, for the property to be legally under your name, you and a judicial scrivener will need to go to the Legal Affairs Bureau to submit a property register certificate (登記簿謄本, tokibotohon).
+Additionally, for the property to legally be in your name, you and a judicial scrivener must submit a property register certificate (登記簿謄本, tokibotohon) to the Legal Affairs Bureau.

 a) Affidavit of residency or citizenship status